Prepare Your Child For Academic Success & Global Competence

 "Highly Recommended sa amin ang Darwin"

-“Highly Recommended sa amin ang Darwin, that’s when we decided to give it a go.
+“Highly Recommended sa amin ang Darwin.
+That’s when we decided to give it a go.
 Very Warm, Accommodating, Approachable, at Magagaling yung teachers.”

-- Anne Morales
+- Annalyn N. Morales

 "Darwin is at the top of our list"